Setting up with Sanity CLI

-In this guide you will learn how to get started with a project on Sanity.io from the command-line interface.
-It will walk you through installing the necessary tooling, initiating a project, and start the local development server for Sanity Studio.
+In this guide, you will learn how to get started with a project on Sanity.io from the command line interface (CLI).
+We will walk you through installing the necessary tooling, initiating a project, and starting the local development server for Sanity Studio.
 You will also learn how to deploy to

 Don't have Node and

 The command line tool is used to set up new projects, manage datasets, import data, and much more.
 We'll be using it to get your project up and running.